-- Comprehensive cloud-based platform optimized to meet the payroll and HCM needs of medium-sized organizations; - Modern, intuitive user experience and self-service capabilities that significantly increase employee engagement; - Flexible and configurable platform that aligns with business processes and centralizes payroll and HCM data; - Software as a service, or "SaaS", delivery model that reduces total cost of ownership for our clients; and - Seamless data integration with our extensive partner ecosystem that saves time and expense and reduces the risk of errors.
+- Comprehensive payroll and HCM cloud-based platform built to connect with today's workforce; - Modern, intuitive user experience and self-service capabilities that significantly increase employee engagement; - Flexible and configurable platform that aligns with business processes and centralizes payroll and HCM data: - Software as a service, or "SaaS", delivery model that reduces total cost of ownership for our clients; and - Seamless data integration with our extensive partner ecosystem that saves time and expense and reduces the risk of errors.

 We market and sell our products through our direct sales force.
 We generate sales leads through a variety of focused marketing initiatives and from our extensive referral network of 401(k) advisors, benefits administrators, insurance brokers, third-party administrators and HR consultants.
 We derive revenue from a client based on the solutions purchased by the client, the number of client employees and the amount, type and timing of services provided with respect to those client employees.
-Our annual revenue retention rate was greater than 92% in each of the fiscal years 2018, 2019 and 2020.
-Our total revenues increased from \$377.5 million in fiscal 2018 to \$467.6 million in fiscal 2019, representing a 24% year-over-year increase and to \$561.3 million in fiscal 2020, representing a 20% year-over-year increase.
+Our annual revenue retention rate was greater than 92% in each of the fiscal years 2019, 2020 and 2021.
+Our total revenues increased from \$467.6 million in fiscal 2019 to \$561.3 million in fiscal 2020, representing a 20% year-over-year increase and to \$635.6 million in fiscal 2021, representing a 13% year-over-year increase.
 While the majority of our agreements with clients are generally cancellable on 60 days' or less notice, we also have term agreements which are generally two years in length.
 Our recurring revenue model and high annual revenue retention rates provide significant visibility into our future operating results.